ANNarchy/ANNarchy/docs/manual/SpikeSynapse.rst

 The effect of this online version is globally the same as the spike timing dependent version, except that the history of pre- and post-synaptic spikes is fully contained in the variables ``Apre`` and ``Apost``.

-The ``exact`` keyword allows exact integration of the variables ``Apre`` and ``Apost``.
+The ``event-driven`` keyword allows event-driven integration of the variables ``Apre`` and ``Apost``.
 This means the equations are not updated at each time step, but only when a pre- or post-synaptic spike occurs at the synapse.
 This is only possible because the two variables follow linear first-order ODEs.
-The exact integration method allows to spare a lot of computations if the number of spikes is not too high in the network.
+The event-driven integration method allows to spare a lot of computations if the number of spikes is not too high in the network.

 Continuous synaptic transmission